An epicurean adventure to: South Africa

 - Set the beef aside in the same bowl it was marinated in.

 - Add the flour and stir it through the onions.
 Cook for 1 minute.
-Keep scraping the bottom of the pan during this step to avoid the flour from sticking too much.(The flour will stick a little bit and it's unavoidable, but don't worry, we're going to deglaze the pan in a minute.)
+Keep scraping the bottom of the pan during this step to avoid the flour from sticking too much.(The flour will stick a little bit and it's unavoidable, but don't worry, we're going to deglaze the pan in a minute.)2 tablespoons plain flour

 - Allow the Trinchado to rest for 10 minutes before serving.

-- Serve with chunky chips or fresh white bread rolls to mop up the sauce.
+- Serve with chunky chips or fresh white bread rolls to mop up the delicious sauce.

 **Nutritional data disclaimer**